Lucas Credit Services Ltd Debt Collectors – Must You Pay?

 Do you need help with your debt?

-- Citizens Advice Bureau (CAB) – provide help and advice on dealing with debt, and will be able to advise you on how to stop debt collectors contacting you, if you can show them that you are seeking help and are at least making an attempt to repay your debts.
+- Citizens Advice Bureau (CAB) provide help and advice in dealing with debt and will be able to advise you on how to stop debt collectors contacting you.
+You just need to show them that you are making an effort to repay debts.

 - StepChange provides free online debt advice helping people take charge of their debt.